 Once we have a better understanding of the dogs' personalities and behaviour, we are able to put it forward for adoption to a new loving 'forever' home and its details are then listed on our website.

-SDR places great emphasis on finding the correct family to adopt its dogs.
-Potential adopters can visit SDR to see the dogs available and are encouraged to build up a bond with the dog they have chosen, walking it and spending some time with it at SDR, before the dog is taken to its new home.
+Stokenchurch Dog Rescue places great emphasis on finding the correct family to adopt its dogs.
+Potential adopters can visit Stokenchurch Dog Rescue to see the dogs available and are encouraged to build up a bond with the dog they have chosen, walking it and spending some time with it at Stokenchurch Dog Rescue, before the dog is taken to its new home.
 Our staff check all potential new owners to ensure that we establish the perfect match between our dogs and their new forever homes.

-Our honorary veterinary surgeon is a frequent visitor to our kennels, and all dogs receive immediate medical treatment required – either in the treatment room at our premises or for more specialist care, at the veterinary practice.
-Our staff also ensure that all dogs receive flea and worming treatments during their stay at SDR.
+Our honorary veterinary surgeon is a frequent visitor to our kennels, and all dogs receive the immediate medical treatment required – either in the treatment room at our premises or for more specialist care, at the veterinary practice.
+Our staff also ensure that all dogs receive flea and worming treatments during their stay at Stokenchurch Dog Rescue.

 Microchipping is an essential tool to ensure that lost or stolen dogs are returned to their loving owners.

 Sometimes dogs come to us with particular behavioural issues, usually as a result of some particularly traumatising experience in their past.
 For example, some dogs may have difficulty walking on a lead, or others may be possessive about food or toys.
 Our staff and specialist behaviourists work with these dogs and once assessed, suitable training programmes are set up to ensure these dogs can be re-homed safely.

 There are no time limits imposed on the residents because of age, health issues or behavioural problems: our non-destruct policy means that dogs are able to stay at Stokenchurch Dog Rescue until a new home is found for them.